aziz/SublimeANSI/README.md

 - Does not render ANSI bold as bold, although we support it.
 You can assign a unique foreground color to bold items to distinguish them from the rest of the content.
 - Does not support dim, underscore, blink, reverse and hidden text attributes, which is fine since they are not supported by many terminals as well and their usage are pretty rare.

+### Known Issues

+#### Not able to paste copied build message into a new buffer view

+Just making the new view non-empty so the syntax won't be auto set.
+For example, type a new line before you paste.

 ### License
 Copyright 2014-2016 [Allen Bargi](https://twitter.com/aziz).
 Licensed under the MIT License